 For linearly elastic deformations, deflection is directly proportional to applied force as, for example, depicted in Figure 2.8 for a linear spring.
-The slope of the force-deflection line is the spring constant such that $F = k\delta$ .
-Therefore, the work required to deform such a spring by an arbitrary amount $\delta_0$ from its and we observe that the work and resulting elastic potential energy are quadratic functions of displacement and have the units of force-length.
+The slope of the force-deflection line is the spring constant such that $F = k\delta$.
+Therefore, the work required to deform such a spring by an arbitrary amount δ_0 from its free length is and we observe that the work and resulting elastic potential energy are quadratic functions of displacement and have the units of force-length.
 This is a general result for linearly elastic systems, as will be seen in many examples throughout this text.